Resource: Natural

-On the basis of ownership, resources can be classified as individual, community, national, and international.
+Based on ownership, resources can be classified as individual, community, national, and international.

 Labour or human resources

-In economics, labor or human resources refers to the human effort in the production of goods and rendering of services.
+In economics, labor or human resources refers to the human work in the production of goods and rendering of services.
 Human resources can be defined in terms of skills, energy, talent, abilities, or knowledge.

 In a project management context, human resources are those employees responsible for undertaking the activities defined in the project plan.

 Capital or infrastructure

-In social studies, capital refers to already-produced durable goods used in production of goods or services.
-In essence, capital refers to human-made resources created using knowledge and expertise based on utility or perceived value.
-Common examples of capital include buildings, machinery, railways, roads, and ships.
-As resources, capital goods may or may not be significantly consumed, though they may depreciate in the production process and they are typically of limited capacity or unavailable for use by others.
+In economics, capital goods or capital are "those durable produced goods that are in turn used as productive inputs for further production" of goods and services.
+A typical example is the machinery used in a factory.
+At the macroeconomic level, "the nation's capital stock includes buildings, equipment, software, and inventories during a given year."
+Capitals are the most important economic resource.

 Tangible versus intangible

 Whereas, tangible resources such as equipment have an actual physical existence, intangible resources such as corporate images, brands and patents, and other intellectual properties exist in abstraction.